Amazon Launchpad is a program designed to help startups bring new products to market on the Amazon marketplace.

 - Must be enrolled in Amazon FBA

-All Launchpad participants get a dedicated Amazon account manager and premium perks as outlined below.
+All Launchpad participants get a dedicated Amazon account manager and premium benefits as outlined below.

 Amazon Premium A+ Content